gematik/spec-ISiK-Basismodul/.github/PULL_REQUEST_TEMPLATE/PR_Template_VersionUpgrade.md

 - [ ] Provide / Archive the IG in the corresponding _gh-pages_ branch of the GitHub project.
   - [ ] Checkout the Branch (no need to merge it later).
   - [ ] Export from Simplifier via _-> Guides -> Expand the Modul ... -> Export_
-  - [ ] Unpack the zip, remove the packages folder (because its kinda big), and move everything else to a (version corresponding) new folder in the branch folder structure.
-  - [ ] Update the file index.html and check rendering
-  - [ ] commit the branch.
+  - [ ] Add the zip (other tasks are automated by action called "Unzip and Update IG Version in webpage", in order to provide the Archige in the following page . https://gematik.github.io/spec-ISiK-Basismodul/index.html)
 - [ ] If ISiK Basismodul was updated all depending Modules should be updated  with a renewed dependency to the incremented Basismodul version - possibly including and closing technical corrections